HU90m/dotfiles/arch_install_notes.md

 ```

 ### Verify the Boot Mode
-if the below exists UEFI mode is enabled
+if the below exists UEFI mode is enabled and you should follow the *EFI*
+instructions, else follow the normal instructions.
+You may have to disable secure boot in the motherboard settings to use *EFI*.
 ```bash
 ls /sys/firmware/efi/efivars
 ```